“Your Friends & Neighbors,” the Apple TV+ production starring Jon Hamm, Amanda Peet, and Olivia Munn, was back on Purchase Street on Wednesday.

 During filming last year, Peet visited Saigon Table and Hamm stopped into Sunshine Coffee Roasters and The Snackery.
 Hamm used The Snackery as his dressing room, according to reports.

-The show is set in the fictional town of Westmont — presumably based on Westchester, given that the show has also filmed in White Plains, New Rochelle, and Harrison.
+The show is set in the fictional town of Westmont — presumably based on Westchester, given that the show also has filmed in White Plains, New Rochelle, and Harrison.
 Jonathan Tropper, the show’s author, was born in the Riverdale section of the Bronx, but later moved to New Rochelle after getting married and having kids.

 A 2009 Westchester Magazine profile brands Westchester as Tropper’s muse.